cdmanning/Windows-Scripts/README.md

 # 🛠️ Windows Batch Scripts (Barebones)

-This is a collection of simple Windows scripts to shortcut memorizing commands
+This is a collection of simple Windows scripts to shortcut infrequent tasks.

 ---